 With support from the locals and government of Morocco, Medina Bike, a bike sharing firm from Marrakech paves the way for the country’s sustainable transport.

 Marrakech, one of the more famous cities in Morocco is dedicated to practicing green tourism.
 A leading international traveler destination and the country’s top attraction, Marrakech has just previously hosted a big international event called COP22 climate change summit and thus has been turning into a green city that supports ecotourism.

-Established in 2016, the company prides itself for having five thousand users as well as collaboration with the government of Morocco.
+Established in 2016, the company prides itself on having five thousand users as well as collaboration with the government of Morocco.

 Lebna El Hakym, founder of Medina Bike stated that although the target market was initially for tourists, there are more locals that utilize the bikes.
-On the other hand, its per day and yearly pass do not come cheap at the rate of MAD50 and MAD500 respectively.
-Even though the rent price is relatively expensive compared to France’s bike sharing, its usage continues to be stable and the costly fee helps counter vandalism and theft.
+On the other hand, it’s per day and yearly pass does not come cheap at the rate of MAD50 and MAD500 respectively.
+Even though the rent price is relatively expensive compared to France’s bike sharing, it’s usage continues to be stable and the costly fee helps counter vandalism and theft.